 It is important for the health of all students, faculty, and staff that your child does not attend school when he/she is ill.
 If you have any questions or concerns about your child's illness, please call the school nurse or your licensed healthcare provider.

 Below are some examples of reasons to stay home:

 2) If your child is running a fever, please keep your child home until they are fever free for 24 hours without the use of fever reducing medications.
-Please send in a note when the child returns to school to inform of the reason for the absence.

 3) If your child is vomiting or has diarrhea, please keep him/her at home until 24 hours after the last episode of vomiting or diarrhea.

 4) If your child has a rash or lesion of unknown reason, he/she should be evaluated by a licensed health care provider before returning to school.
 Inform the school nurse.
 Please provide written documentation to the school nurse from the licensed healthcare provider indicating that your child has been cleared to return to school.

 5) Open sores with or without drainage should always be covered.
 If you suspect staph infection, please have your child evaluated by a licensed health care provider indicating that your child may return to school.

 6) Red or pink eyes, with complaints of itching, pain, watering, drainage or crusting should be evaluated by a licensed healthcare provider.
 The child may return 24 hours after the start of antibiotics with a doctor's note.
 Pink eye (conjunctivitis) is highly contagious.

 7) If your child has chicken pox, he/she may return to school after clearance from the licensed health care provider and when the blisters are dried and scabbed over (5-10 days after onset).
 Please call the school nurse informing her as soon as possible once a diagnosis is made.